mozillascience/studyGroup/CONTRIBUTING.md

 your changes are as you expect, you'll need to:

 - Install Jekyll by following these [instructions](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/).
 - To build the site locally, run `jekyll serve`.
+- The built site can also be viewed at your forked version (`https:://yourusername.github.io/studyGroup`).